 Machine learning is also essential in the performance management process.
 Even after the company implements changes to a building, they continue to collect data streams after implementation and continuously monitor the building for faults or changes in operations.
 They then work with the client to make sure their building management systems and its components are all still functioning as expected.

 “Right or wrong, capitalism is the economic engine of the world,” Ganser says.
-“And so in order to really make a difference within the sustainability space, it has to have a financial argument to go with it, which matters to that business, and in a timeframe that matters to their investors.
+“And so in order to really make a difference within the sustainability space, it has to have a financial argument to go with it that matters to business, and in a timeframe that matters to investors.
 And we are helping bridge that world a little bit.”